hpc2n/gpu-course/1.basics/3.memory/README.md

  - Learn how to modify CUDA kernels.
  - Learn how to allocate memory.
  - Learn how to move data from the host memory to the global memory and back.
+ - Learn how to record runtime.

 ## Instructions

  1. Carefully read through the `ax.cu` file.
 Make sure that you have an idea of what each line of code does.

- 2. Compile and run the program.
-The program requires a single argument:
+ 2. The program requires a single argument.
+Compile and run the program:

     ```
     $ srun ... ./ax 10000